 A tool that can offer very customizable reporting and allow different end users to customize their own reporting to support their info needs will be a tool that gets some of the widest and quickest enterprise user adoption.
 The ability to put together a one size fits all status reporting situation for a very busy project manager that will satisfy all key stakeholders is going to be very desirable and beneficial to all the project managers running engagements in the organization.
 And let’s face it… they are the first ones you need full adoption of the software from.
 Project managers are often using two or three or more different tools to manage and track projects with.
 Having a do-everything software tool that offers great one size fits all reporting is going to be very beneficial and highly desirable.
 You provide that and you’ll have the project managers shouting praises of a new project management app from the rooftops to the masses in the organization.

 Going beyond one size fits all reporting – which probably benefits the tired project manager more than anyone – consider the importance of dashboards.
 A good dashboard can tell the health story of a project, a business unit, a division…even an entire organization.
 The executives love it because it can give them all the information they need or have time to see in about five minutes, if it’s done right.
-Project sponsors love it because they can feel good about their project in a glance… AND have something to give to their own C-levels to ensure that the project you are delivering and they are paying for is making progress and staying on track (hopefully).
+Project sponsors love it because they can feel good about their project at a glance… AND have something to give to their own C-levels to ensure that the project you are delivering and they are paying for is making progress and staying on track (hopefully).
 A good dashboard that includes some green – yellow – red project health status for a nice quick glance is always a good idea.

-Summary / call for input
+Summary/call for input

 The goal with any app, program or process is easy and wide acceptance and adoption.
 Everything costs money, and slow or partial adoption of anything new means you’ve wasted time and money.
 You need everyone who should be on board to be on board and as quickly as possible.